ATOMScience-org/AMPL/README.md

 &nbsp;

 ## Public release
-**This release marks the first public availability of the ATOM Modeling PipeLine (AMPL).
-Installation instructions for setting up and running AMPL are described below.
+**Installation instructions for setting up and running AMPL are described below.
 Basic examples of model fitting and prediction are also included.
 AMPL has been deployed to and tested in multiple computing environments by ATOM Consortium members.
 Detailed documentation for the majority of the available features is included, but the documentation does not cover *all* developed features.
 This is a living software project with active development.
 Check back for continued updates.
 Feedback is welcomed and appreciated, and the project is open to contributions!**
 &nbsp;

 ---